Code-Institute-Submissions/JennyDelaney-Portfolio-Project-2_NovResub/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Microsoft Edge and Safari browsers.
-Website does not appear to be suitable on Mozilla.
+-   The Website was tested on Google Chrome, Microsoft Edge, Mozilla and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPad, iPhone 8 & iPhone XR.
 -   A large amount of testing was done to ensure game responded as expected.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

--   On mobile devices the game board needs to be squeezed and reposition slightly to fit in the screen.
--   A white gap can be seen to the bottom of some monitor screens depending on how big they are.
+- No bugs were discovered.

 ## Deployment